Jefferson County Public Library

 420 W. Main St., Madison, IN 47250

-Present: Terry Phillips, Vice-President; Kelly Joyce, Secretary; Joy Culp, Treasurer; Kathy Crafton, Board Member; Kathy Rosenberg, Board Member; Sally Wurtz, Board Member; Mary Kay Butler, Board Member; Judi Terpening, Director; Jess McAlister, Assistant Director.
+Present: Terry Phillips, President; Kelly Joyce, Vice-President; Mary Kay Butler, Secretary; Joy Culp, Treasurer; Sally Wurtz, Board Member; Kathy Crafton, Board Member; Judi Terpening, Director; Jess McAlister, Assistant Director.

-Vice-President Phillips opened the regular meeting at 4:00 P.M.
+President Phillips opened the meeting at 4:03 P.M.
 Wurtz made a motion to approve the agenda.
-Rosenberg seconded.
+Butler seconded.
 Motion carried.

 Treasurer’s Report & Approval of Claims

-Wurtz made a motion to approve the payment of claims in the amount of $143,737.21.
-Joyce seconded.
+Crafton made a motion to approve payment of claims for $147,544.35.
+Wurtz seconded.
 Motion carried.

 Director Terpening’s report

-• Online Drawing & Painting Class had 12 attendees in 4 classes.
+Cartooning and Caricature Drawing had 12 attendees in 4 classes.

-• Acrylic Painting Class had 15 attendees in 3 classes.
+Watercolor Class had 27 attendees in 3 classes.

-• Hope Community had 5 attendees for Valentine Wreath craft.
+Hope Community had 5 attendees for Nutcracker Craft.

 Outreach

-• Mother Goose on the Loose had 17 attendees at Madison.
+Mother Goose on the Loose had 26 attendees in 2 sessions.

 Social Media/Circulation Statistics